coldfrontlabs/drupal-codeception/README.md

 ## Differences from guncha25/drupal-codeception

-- PHP 8 support
-- No dependency on Faker
-- Various fixes
+- Mostly added support for testing events and event subscribers.
+- Otherwise pretty much exactly the same (major props to guncha25)

 ## Installation